Reducing Hadronic Uncertainty in Low-Energy Neutral-Current Processes

 In addition to a proper effective field theory (EFT) treatment of the (anti)neutrino-electron scattering, Refs.~\cite{Tomalak:2019ibg,Hill:2019xqk} formulated light-quark contributions to neutral-current (anti)neutrino scattering in terms of well-defined non-perturbative hadronic objects of Refs.~\cite{Jegerlehner:1985gq,Jegerlehner:2011mw}, corrected the normalization by a factor of 2 in earlier definitions of the charge-isospin correlation function, and quantified the uncertainty of the ``pure-leptonic" (anti)neutrino-electron scattering process.
 Subsequently, these methods were extended to the recently-discovered coherent elastic (anti)neutrino-nucleus scattering~\cite{Stodolsky:1966zz,Freedman:1973yd,Kopeliovich:1974mv,Sehgal:1985iu,Botella:1986wy,COHERENT:2017ipa,Tayloe:2017edz,COHERENT:2022nrm,COHERENT:2020iec,COHERENT:2024axu,RED-100:2024izi,Ackermann:2025obx} in Ref.~\cite{Tomalak:2020zfh}, with detailed error analysis.
-According to Ref.~\cite{Tomalak:2020zfh}, hadronic contributions are the dominant source of the uncertainty at low (anti)neutrino beam energy and low nuclear recoils.
-At higher energies, nuclear modeling uncertainties become dominant~\footnote{Higher-order Coulomb corrections in CEvNS are found to be negligible~\cite{Plestid:2023mta}.}.
-Notably, light-quark contributions cancel in flavor ratios of neutral-current processes~\cite{Tomalak:2020zfh,Sehgal:1985iu,Botella:1986wy}, which makes these ratios particularly clean probes of new physics.
+According to Ref.~\cite{Tomalak:2020zfh}, hadronic contributions are the dominant source of the uncertainty in CEvNS cross sections at low (anti)neutrino beam energy and low nuclear recoils.
+At higher energies, nuclear modeling uncertainties become dominant.
+Higher-order Coulomb corrections in CEvNS are found to be negligible~\cite{Plestid:2023mta}.
+Notably, light-quark contributions cancel in electron-muon, electron-tau, and muon-tau flavor ratios of (anti)neutrino-induced neutral-current processes~\cite{Tomalak:2020zfh,Sehgal:1985iu,Botella:1986wy}, which makes these ratios particularly clean probes of new physics.

-Hadronic contributions enter through loop effects and are therefore suppressed by $\alpha$.
-In Refs.~\cite{Tomalak:2019ibg,Hill:2019xqk,Tomalak:2020zfh}, the light-quark contribution to neutral-current processes at momentum transfer $q$ is expressed in terms of charge-charge and charge-isospin current-current correlators $\mathrm{\Pi}_{\gamma \gamma} \left( q^2 \right)$ and $\mathrm{\Pi}_{3 \gamma} \left( q^2 \right)$, respectively, \begin{widetext}
+Hadronic contributions of interest enter through loop effects and are therefore suppressed by $\alpha$.
+In Refs.~\cite{Tomalak:2019ibg,Hill:2019xqk,Tomalak:2020zfh}, the light-quark contribution to neutral-current processes at momentum transfer $q$ is expressed in terms of charge-charge and charge-isospin current-current correlators $\mathrm{\Pi}_{\gamma \gamma} \left( q^2 \right)$ and $\mathrm{\Pi}_{3 \gamma} \left( q^2 \right)$, respectively,